Claimed by the Rogue Wolf

 “We’ve got to get down

-.”
+the mountain.”
 I nudged her arm.
 “We’ve got to get back to Dad.”

 “What about our stuff?”
 She stood and started picking up my clothes.
 “We can’t leave everything here.
 People will think something happened.”